up to the Lexington Scrabble® Club

 On 4-Apr-96, Adam Logan played 6 bingos in one game for the first time (likely) this was done in this club: LONGLINE, TAILLEUR, EPEnDYMA, MATURES, AEROBES, RATFINKS.
 His score for the game was 611.
 Since this game, we have henceforth kept track of such accomplishments.

 On 6-Jul-06, Chris Guilbert played 6 bingos in one game: FLUIDITy, ARGUFiES, ODONATE, EBONIZES, HEAUMES, ANKERITE.
 His score for the game was 582.

 On 12-Jul-07, Joel Horn played 6 bingos in one game: NICTATE, NEONATES, JOINtURE, FuLSOME, RAINIEST, AFEARED.
 He played all of those bingos within 7 plays, after starting the game with a trade.
 His score for the game was 612.
 This game can be viewed here.

 On 19-Mar-09, Leigh Bernstein played 6 bingos in one game: POINTEd, CAULKED, FOUNTAIN, MOLDIER, DISTEnD, LIFTERS.
 Leigh scored 607.
-One of his non-bingos was an accepted phony for MANX which scored 52.
+One of his non-bingos was the accepted phony MANX which scored 52.

 On 17-Feb-11, Richard Buck played 6 bingos in one game: TAENIaE, UNNAILED, CARBONED, EvOCABLE, FOISTED, POETIZER.
 Richard scored 700.
 One of his bingos was the accepted phony CARBONED which scored 76.